karanthakakr04/devops-bootcamp-exercises/8 - Build Automation & CI-CD with Jenkins/chapter8-exercises.md

   - Scroll down to the "Global Pipeline Libraries" section.
   - Click on "Add" to add a new library.
   - Provide a name for the library, such as "jenkins-shared-library".
   - Set the default version or branch for the library.
+In this case, we will use the branch name `main`.
   - In the "Retrieval method" section, select "Modern SCM".
   - Choose "Git" as the source code management tool.
   - Provide the repository URL for your application repository.